brikrey67/js-ajax/readme.md

 ## Closing / Questions

-Angular developers often need to perform CRUD functionality to/from an API.
-This is the stuff that's happening under the hood when we're leveraging Angular Resources, which you will learn about later.
-You could imagine that writing all the setup for CRUD functionality through javascript could get a bit unwieldy.
-That's why front end frameworks like Angular exist, they solve that problem.
+JavaScript developers often need to perform CRUD functionality to/from an API.
+Today we've used jQuery to do this, but there are other smaller libraries that exclusively handle API endpoint interactions.
+Right now, an AJAX library called axios is very popular, which we'll use later on in the course.
+There is also the JS language-standard `fetch`, which will replace `XMLHttpRequest` eventually, but its implementation has not stabilized.

 ## Sample Quiz Questions